-In the recent UCL Friends of Palestine event, held on a Friday night (November 10th), Israeli-born Miko Peled compared Zionists to Nazis.
+In the recent UCL Friends of Palestine event, held on a Friday night, Israeli-born Miko Peled compared Zionists to Nazis.
 Alongside him, prominent Hamas supporter, Azzam Tamimi, defended Palestinian terrorism, stating:” Of course they will rebel, they will fight”.

 It is simply unacceptable that a man who has voiced anti-Semitic views and an academic associated with terrorism directed against Jewish people are allowed to speak on a Friday night, the Jewish Sabbath, depriving the vast majority of Jewish students of the opportunity to challenge hatred likely directed against them.

 Azzam Tamimi, a man who has openly admitted his political association with the terrorist group Hamas, has previously said “I take pride in being a terrorist”, expressing support of suicide bombings in Israel he described “if I can go to Palestine and sacrifice myself, I would do it.”

 Miko Peled, the son of an Israeli army general who now lives in America, provoked outrage at the Labour Party Conference in September when called for free speech to “discuss every issue, whether it’s the Holocaust: yes or no”.
 Peled has also previously tweeted that “Jews have reputation 4being [sic] sleazy thieves.”